python-poetry/poetry/docs/_index.md

 pip install --user poetry
 ```

-!!!warning
+{{% warning %}}
 Be aware that it will also install Poetry's dependencies
 which might cause conflicts with other packages.
+{{% /warning %}}

 #### Installing with `pipx`

-Using [`pipx`](https://github.com/cs01/pipx) to install Poetry is also possible. [pipx] is used to install Python CLI applications globally while still isolating them in virtual environments.
+Using [`pipx`](https://github.com/cs01/pipx) to install Poetry is also possible. `pipx` is used to install Python CLI applications globally while still isolating them in virtual environments.
 This allows for clean upgrades and uninstalls. pipx supports Python 3.6 and later.
 If using an earlier version of Python, consider [pipsi](https://github.com/mitsuhiko/pipsi).

 ```bash
 pipx install poetry